macand842/Data-engineering-Assignment-1/Assigment1/README.md

 Welcome to your new dbt project!

 ### Using the starter project

+add the data in the data folder the star scheme will be in output

 Try running the following commands:
+- dbt init
+- dbt deps
 - dbt run
 - dbt test